Image

 No related changes to street markings on the roadways are contemplated.

-Patchy rain nearby, with a high of 52 and low of 41 degrees.
-Overcast for the morning, partly cloudy in the afternoon, overcast during the evening, clear overnight.
+Patchy rain nearby, with a high of 54 and low of 45 degrees.
+Patchy light drizzle in the morning, patchy rain nearby in the afternoon, partly cloudy in the evening, mist overnight.